 For additional information contact Diane Farineau

-The GME Office hosts a quarterly lecture series for all residents and fellows on topics of interest.
-Examples of topics are: Leadership Strategies, Career Development, Biomedical Ethics, and Business Aspects of Medicine.
-Additionally, ACGME required subjects such as Fatigue Awareness and Substance Abuse Awareness are also addressed.
+The GME Office hosts a monthly lecture series for all residents and fellows on topics of learning and working environment.
+Examples of topics include patient safety, quality improvement, transition of care, supervision, duty hours, mitigation, professionalism, leadership strategies, career development, and business aspects of medicine.
+ACGME required subjects such as fatigue management and substance abuse awareness are also addressed.

-Typically, GME Institutional Curriculum Lectures are held from 5:00 to 6:30 PM and are approved for both CME and GME Credit.
-For further information, please contact Peggy Infantino in the GME Office at 243-7346.
+Typically, GME Core Lectures are held at 7:00 a.m. on the second Wednesday each month and are approved for both CME and GME Credit.
+For further information, please contact Sarah Oh in the GME Office at 243-7346.